Relationship Disclosure Document

 What are derivatives?

 Derivatives are investment instruments the investor does not own the underlying asset but, allows the individuals to buy or sell the option.
 There are many types of derivatives such as options, swaps, futures and forward contracts.
-The main risks associated with derivatives are market, counterparty, and liquidity and related party risks.
+The main risks associated with derivatives are market, counterparty, liquidity and related party risks.
 (See section below titled, “Who are my contacts at LDIC Inc.?”), to discuss the risks associated with derivative in more detail.

 Privacy Policy